beefyfinance/beefy-blog/content/articles/cover-your-deposits-with-nexus-mutual.en.md

 draft = true
 header_image = "/uploads/nexus_replace.png"
-short_description = "Join Nexus Mutual for a wide range of coverage on your Beefy deposits" sub_header = "" title = "Cover your deposits with Nexus Mutual"
+short_description = "Join Nexus Mutual for a wide range of coverage on your Beefy deposits" sub_header = "Reduce your risk with Nexus Mutual" title = "Cover your deposits with Nexus Mutual insurance alternatives"

 +++
 ![](/uploads/nexus_replace.png)